 The Ayrshire Fergusons, who descended from Fergus, the independent 12th century Lord of Galloway, were established in the Southwest of Scotland even before they received their charter from Bruce, the King of Scotland, in the 13th century.
 Furthermore, numerous families of the name Ferguson were established throughout Scotland at an early date.
 In Argyll, where the Ferguson Clan is particularly numerous, the Fergusons held lands in Strachur until the beginning of the 19th century.
 The Fergussons of Perthshire were recognized as the principal Highland branch of the Clan and the chieftainship belonged to the Dunfallandy family, the head of which was designated "MacFhearghuis."

-Important Dates for the Fergusen family
+Early History of the Fergusen family

 This web page shows only a small excerpt of our Fergusen research.
 Another 121 words (9 lines of text) covering the years 1715, 1745, 1621, 1667, 1699, 1705, 1637, 1714, 1672, 1734, 1723 and 1816 are included under the topic Early Fergusen History in all our PDF Extended History products and printed products wherever possible.